manuelravila/ExMint/README.md

 Contributions to ExMint are welcome!
 Whether it's bug fixes, feature suggestions, or improvements to documentation, your input is valued.
 Please feel free to submit issues and pull requests.

 6. **License**
-ExMint is released under the MIT License.
+ExMint is released under Automatos Consulting License.